Overview of OIT Linux Service Environment

 - CSI maintains limited support for the following distributions of linux

 Assistance using the environment for special projects

-- Leverage the OLS to build a custom branch of code for whatever project needs exist.
+- Leverage the CLS to build a custom branch of code for whatever project needs exist.

 - Use OLS to deploy any distribution of Linux needed for an organization or project.